 Q: Do I have to go to court?

-A: Divorce does not have to involve a courtroom unless you and your former spouse cannot agree on the basic divorce provisions.
-A court will only be involved if collaborative law methods or mediation fails.
-Mediation and collaborative law are great options for parties who are able to work through their differences and reach agreement on all aspects of the divorce.
+A: Divorce does not have to involve a courtroom unless you and your former spouse cannot agree on the basic provisions.
+A court will be involved only if collaborative law methods or mediation fails.
+Mediation and collaborative law are great options for parties that can work through their differences and reach agreement on all aspects of the divorce.

 Q: How does the court determine child custody?

 A: If both parties cannot come to an agreement involving child custody, a court will look at the best interests of the child in determining child custody arrangements.
-Courts typically favor joint custody so that both parents continue to have access to the children as well as frequent visitation periods.
+Courts typically favor joint custody so that both parents continue to have access to the children as well as frequent visitation.

 Q: How is child support determined?

-A: If both parties cannot come to an agreement on child support in mediation, the court will rely on a set of statutory guidelines that considers each parent's monthly income, the number of children needing support and other factors to determine a fair child support order.
-The child support order can be modified if there is a substantial change in circumstances for either parent.
+A: If parties cannot come to an agreement on child support in mediation, the court will rely on statutory guidelines that consider each parent’s monthly income, the number of children needing support and other factors to determine a fair child support order.
+A child support order can be modified if there is a substantial change in circumstances for either parent.